200 South Hamilton Road

 married-couple households, 22% of which included children.
 Hill also

 discussed older adults as a growing ALICE demographic.
-Those aged 65
+Those aged 65 and

-Analyst at United Way of Central Ohio, to provide a more detailed look at
+Way of Central Ohio, to provide a more detailed look at ALICE data specific to

 Troy Rindler, Senior Data Analyst at United Way of Central Ohio, presented